bookingactivities/booking-activities/readme.txt

 * Fix - Fixed notification tag "{booking_title}"
 * Fix - Fixed multilingual event title in notification always showing in site's language
 * Fix - Fixed bookacti_hourly_event WP cron job triggered multiple times
+* Fix - Fixed JS fatal error when trying to format duration for event list
 * Dev - Many refactoring in notifications in anticipation of Notification Pack add-on release.
 See below.
 * Dev - Functions and hooks related to notifications have undergone changes.
 Please check the source code if you use them.
 * Dev - bookacti_display_field now support radio and textarea and you can add these to editor setting dialogs